PrathviRajSharma/First-Repo/README.md

 # First-Repo
 This is my first Repository where I am trying to learn about Git and GitHub.
+Prathvi Sharma:)